 Autumn is a beautiful time of year in New England, the landscape is ablaze with orange, red, and yellow, and the air is a crisp respite from the summer humidity.
 Along with autumn comes Thanksgiving.
 And with Thanksgiving comes family gathering, a hearty meal, and perhaps a little stress.

 If you've hosted Thanksgiving then you know there's a lot to think about, before even considering how you'll lay out the table.

 However, the tablescape, if done in advance, doesn't need to add to your stress.
 In fact, it can be a creative form of expression and a chance to make the holiday that much more special.
 Here are some simple ways to adorn your Thanksgiving table and impress your guests.

-Before starting the process of designing a thanksgiving table setting, there a few questions to ask yourself.
+Before starting the process of designing a thanksgiving table setting, here are a few questions to ask yourself:

 The best part about laying out a tablescape is that there aren't any steadfast rules.
 Let your creativity shine, and spend time considering placement.
 Your personal preference and style will determine whether your tablescape is scattered, rustic, and natural or elegant, symmetrical, and polished.